 Let’s say you’re selling a book on your website.
 Here, in this case, micro conversions will lead to macro conversions.
 Micro conversions would make people read an excerpt of the book and macro conversion will make people “Add Book To The Cart”.
 Now, you can see that micro conversions lead to macro conversions.

 Stuart Walker from Nichehacks.com entices users to click on the banner which redirects users to the optin page and finally to the sales page.

 Before providing a Call-to-action, you need to understand your conversion goal which benefits your business growth.
 For example, the best conversion goal for an entertainment website is to drive more social shares while for an e-commerce business model, the micro conversion goal will be to attract more reviews as possible and macro conversion goal will be to make people ‘Buy’ their products.

-You learnt about the various forms of conversions which I mentioned above.
-You came to know that conversion goals varies with the business models and each business model has its unique conversion goal.
+You learned about the various forms of conversions which I mentioned above.
+You came to know that conversion goals vary with the business models and each business model has its unique conversion goal.

 Now, the next and the final step is how to convert!

 How to convert visitors through SEO Content Writing?